-Many families in Western Oregon want a Catholic education for their children, but they can’t afford it.
+Many families in Western Oregon want a Catholic school education for their children, but they can’t afford it.
 Tuition is increasing faster than family income across our state.
-This affects families in our own parishes and neighborhoods, as well as other families who aren’t Catholic but want their children to have the opportunities that a Catholic education provides.
+This affects families in our own parishes and neighborhoods, as well as other families who aren’t Catholic but who want to avail their children of the opportunities and values that a Catholic school education provides.

 While some Catholic schools are able to raise enough money to meet the needs of students in their communities, other schools cannot.
 Catholic Schools Endowment Foundation (CSEF) is different because we provide financial assistance directly to families, not to schools.
 Any student in Western Oregon can apply for CSEF funds and use them to attend any Catholic school in the region, no matter which city, town or neighborhood they live in or which school they wish to attend.

 There is no shortage of families in Western Oregon who want a Catholic education for their children.
 There is a shortage of families who can afford it.